mayhemer/node_http2_proxy/README.md

 Runs hard coded on `0.0.0.0:3000`.

 Understands `CONNECT` to create tunnels and forwards any other type of request (GET/POST.)
-POST is broken.

 Allows 'blind' (a.k.a any password will do) authentication for testing how clients handle 407 responses.